-Dada Divas is composed of two types of pieces: vignettes, which are similar to scenes, and interludes.
-Vignettes address certain topics and sometimes tell parts of stories, and can be performed in almost any order.
+Dada Divas is composed of vignettes and interludes.
+Vignettes, which are similar to scenes, address certain topics and sometimes tell stories, and can be performed in different orders.
 Interludes are shorter than vignettes, and function primarily as transitions between them.
 Depending on the chosen sequence of vignettes, some may follow each other without interludes.
-Sometimes the interludes are short scenes in themselves, but primarily consist of theatrical actions, improvisations, or incidental music.
+Sometimes the interludes are short scenes in themselves, but consist primarily of theatrical actions, improvisations, or incidental music.

-Several vignettes and interludes are listed below in a representative order that takes about 70 minute to perform.
-Descriptions of several vignettes include comments (in parentheses) about some historical references behind the music or staging.
+Several vignettes and interludes are listed below in a representative order .
+Descriptions of most vignettes include comments (in parentheses and italics) about some historical references behind the music or staging.

-Emmy Hennings reviews her repertoire, singing ditties high and low, hacking some words to disdain war and other nonsense.
+Emmy reviews her “tingel-tangel” repertoire, singing ditties high and low, hacking words to disdain war and other nonsense.

-Emmy Hennings enters the stage, ready to perform her nightly revue.
-She sings a randomized amalgamation of several different famous German and French cabaret songs of her era, as well as folk tunes and other songs, accompanied by piano.
-The seemingly nonsensical text and the disjointed musical phrases express Emmy’s disdain for war and tradition, creating unpredictable passages that juxtapose “high” versus “low” elements and undermine the music’s stability. (“Tingel-tangel” was an early 20th-century German term for lowbrow, often risque cabaret entertainment.
+(“Tingel-tangel” was an early 20th-century German term for lowbrow, often risqué cabaret entertainment.
 The name probably comes from the sound of coins being tossed into a plate.
 Art created via indeterminacy figured prominently in Dada, presaging later chance procedures such as those in the music of John Cage.)

 Interlude: I wonder what I meant by it all

-Mina Loy, in the twilight of her years, reads and reminisces.
+Mina, recorded in her twilight years, reads and reminisces.

 Interlude: Shell-shock and Battle-roar